1Password/scim-examples/beta/aws-apprunner-cfn/README.md

 - An AWS account with the permissions and available quota to create and manage the described resources
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (if you want to manage the deployment using a terminal or script).

 ## Getting started

+> [!IMPORTANT]
+> Currently, 1Password SCIM Bridge is not published to AWS Elastic Container Registry.
+To use this deployment example currently, it is necessary to create a private ECR repository in your AWS account containing the ` 1password/scim` container.
+See [Pushing a Docker image to an Amazon ECR private repository - Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)

 Before deploying 1Password SCIM Bridge, consult the [Preparation Guide](/PREPARATION.md) in this repository.
 Since this CloudFormation template will create all necessary resources, you do not need to separately create a DNS record for your SCIM bridge, nor use its certificate manager component to create and manage a TLS certificate.